-T: My grandparents taking me to the Indian Springs to pick blackberries in summer, eating sandwiches by the river, and smooshing berries back at home that turned into delicious pies.
+T: My grandparents took me to the Indian Springs to pick blackberries in summer, eating sandwiches by the river, and smooshing berries back at home that turned into delicious pies.

-V: I remember that we would steal apples and Mama would make apple pie.
-Daddy had a cash register were he would save quarters to buy gifts for Mama.
+V: I remember that we would steal apples and Mama would make an apple pie.
+Daddy had a cash register where he would save quarters to buy gifts for Mama.
 We didn’t have a lot but we had the best of what we did have

 AJ: How do you define healing?

 T: Healing is first recognizing that trauma exists.
-Then finding ways to dig out the hurt, whether it be a physical outlet, healing memories and triggers through therapeutic strategies and developing good routines to cope with future stressors or circumstances.
+Then finding ways to dig out the hurt, whether it be a physical outlet, healing memories and triggers through therapeutic strategies, or developing good routines to cope with future stressors or circumstances.